The Importance of Screening for Eating Disorders

 If you answer “yes” about your patient to two or more questions, then there is strong evidence that an eating disorder is present.
 It is important to refer these patients to an eating disorder specialist as soon as possible.
 A specialty program such as Veritas Collaborative will be able to pinpoint the issue, provide a diagnosis, and connect the client to the level of care they specifically need.

-If you believe a patient is suffering from an eating disorder, please reach out to Veritas Collaborative at 855-875-5812 as soon as possible.
-Individualized and multidisciplinary care and support are available to people of all ages and genders with all types of eating disorders.
+If you believe a patient is suffering from an eating disorder, please give us a call at 612-402-3061 as soon as possible.